 How to Grow Your Heating Business When It’s Quiet

-Here is a neat little graph showing the months in which the most jobs are done by heating companies here in the UK:
+Here is a neat little graph showing the months in which the most jobs are done by heating and plumbing companies here in the UK:

 The seasonality of jobs for the average heating company in the UK.